mijaelsaban/laravel_testing_2/README.md

 The Mysql service comes with a root user and password and an init file where is instantiated the necessary databases: _the main one and a testing database_.

-In order to start run `make` on the terminal or `docker-compose up -d`.
+You can start by running `make` on the terminal or `docker-compose up -d`.

 This will run all the necessary docker containers.

-The application will be running in webserver IP address: `177.123.179.1`
+The application will be served on IP address: `177.123.179.1`

 <hr>